isomerpages/moe-cedarpri/_school-programmes/Events.md

 ---
 <p><strong>January</strong>
 </p>
-<p>Cedar Primary celebrated Chinese New Year with a concert for all students
+<p>Cedar Primary joyfully celebrated Chinese New Year with a vibrant concert
+that highlighted the school’s rich diversity and strong sense of unity.
-that showcased diversity and unity within the school.
-Students were treated to an engaging performance which featured an Indian Classical Dance performance by Prakash Aksha, a performance by the International Dance CCA and even a musical number by the school leaders!
-The concert ended on a festive note with a dragon dance performance</p>
+Students enjoyed an engaging lineup of performances, including a captivating Indian Classical Dance by Prakash Aksha of Primary 6 Resilience, a dynamic showcase by the International Dance CCA, and a delightful musical number presented by the school leaders.
+The festivities concluded on an exhilarating note with a spectacular dragon dance, performed by selected Primary 6 students, leaving everyone with fond memories of the celebration.</p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>